paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-060-comprehensive-alcohol-abuse-and-alcoholism-prevention-treatment-and-rehabilitation-program.md

 #### Amendments
 1981—Pub.
 L. 97–35 inserted provisions respecting authorization and obligation of funds for fiscal year ending Sept.
 30, 1982, and struck out reference to [section 4576 of this title](./chapter-060-comprehensive-alcohol-abuse-and-alcoholism-prevention-treatment-and-rehabilitation-program.md#section-4576).

 1980—Pub.
-L. 96–180 authorized appropriation of $102,500,000 and $115,000,000 and prescribed minimum of 8 and 10 percent of the funds for preventative proj­ects, programs, and services for fiscal years ending Sept.
+L. 96–180 authorized appropriation of $102,500,000 and $115,000,000 and prescribed minimum of 8 and 10 percent of the funds for preventative projects, programs, and services for fiscal years ending Sept.
 30, 1980, and 1981.

 #### Effective Date
 Pub.
 L. 94–371, § 4(c), July 26, 1976, 90 Stat.
 1035, provided in part that this section is effective July 1, 1976.